-Your tenancy is a: 1.
-A Secure Tenancy.
-This tenancy does not have an expiry date. ; 2.
-An Introductory Tenancy .
-It will last for one year from (insert date) until (insert date), unless extended or ended.
-After this date it will automatically become a secure tenancy , or a sheltered tenancy unless we have started possession proceedings against you or extended your Introductory Tenancy. ; 3.
-An Introductory Tenancy .
-It will last for one year from (insert date) until (insert date), unless extended or ended.
-After this date it will automatically become a five year secure flexible tenancy .
-We will review whether a further flexible tenancy should continue and this will take place 9 months before the end of your tenancy.
+- 1. A Secure Tenancy.
+This tenancy does not have an expiry date.
+Within the Secure Tenancy category is included Sheltered Housing Tenants. - An Introductory Tenancy.
+It will last for one year from (insert date ) until ( insert date), unless extended or ended.
+After this date it will automatically become a secure tenancy, or a sheltered tenancy unless we have started possession proceedings against you or extended your Introductory Tenancy. - 3.
+An Introductory Tenancy.
+It will last for one year from ( insert date) until ( insert date), unless extended or ended.
+After this date it will automatically become a five year Secure Flexible Tenancy.
+We will review whether a further Secure Flexible tenancy should continue and this will take place 9 months before the end of your tenancy.

 If following the review of your tenancy it is decided that your tenancy will end, we will give you 6 months notice to end the tenancy.

-Unless your tenancy is extended it will end on: (insert date) • 4.
-An Introductory Tenancy .
+Unless your tenancy is extended it will end on: ( insert date)

+4. An Introductory Tenancy.
 It will last for one year from (insert date) until (insert date), unless extended or ended.
-After this date it will automatically become a two year flexible tenancy .
-We will review whether a further flexible tenancy should continue this will take place 9 months before the end of your tenancy.
+After this date it will automatically become a two year Secure Flexible Tenancy.
+We will review whether a further Secure Flexible tenancy should continue this will take place 9 months before the end of your tenancy.

 If following the review of your tenancy it is decided that your tenancy will end, we will give you 6 months notice to end the tenancy.

-Unless your tenancy is extended it will end on: (insert date) 5.
-A Sheltered Tenancy .
-This tenancy does not have an expiry date.
-You nome is a bed-sit/flat/maisonette/house (delete as appropriate and has bedrooms.
+Unless your tenancy is extended it will end on: ( insert date)

+Your home is a bed-sit/flat/maisonette/house (delete as appropriate and has \\\\\bedrooms.

-The maximum number of people who can legally live in your home is .
+The maximum number of people who can legally live in your home is \\\\\.
 You must not allow your home to become overcrowded.
 The people who will live in your home with you (your household) are named below.

-Full name (please print) Date of birth Their relations nip to you
+Full name (please print) Date of birth Their relationsh nip to you

 1

 2

 3

 4

 5

-Your weekly tenancy starts on Menust pay us the following charge / day in advance. .
-You
+Your weekly tenancy starts on us the following charges ever y • vance. .
+You must

 We are encouraging tenants to pay their rent and other charges by direct debit.
-If you choose to pay by monthly direct debit, then payment must be received in advance of the first day of that rent month.
-Further details setting out how and where to pay are given in your tenancy support pack.
+Further details setting out how and where to pay are given in your Tenancy Support Pack.